citusdata/citus_docs/extra/triggers.rst

   SELECT create_reference_table('insert_target');
   SELECT create_reference_table('audit_table');

 To make a trigger on each worker that updates ``audit_table``, we need to know the name of that table's shard.
-Rather than looking up the name in the metadata tables and using it manually in ``run_command_on_workers``, we can use ``run_command_on_placements``.
+Rather than looking up the name in the metadata tables and using it manually in ``run_command_on_workers``, we can use ``run_command_on_shards``.
 Reference tables have exactly one placement per worker node, so the following creates what we want.

 .. code-block:: postgresql

-  SELECT run_command_on_placements(
+  SELECT run_command_on_shards(
     'audit_table',
     $cmd$
       CREATE OR REPLACE FUNCTION process_audit() RETURNS TRIGGER AS $$